tighten/jigsaw/readme.md

 `config.production.php`

-To build your site for a specific environment, use the `--env` option:
+To build your site for a specific environment, pass the environment name as the first option:

-`$ jigsaw build --env=production`
+`$ jigsaw build production`

 Each environment gets it's own `build_*` folder, so in this case your site will be placed in `build_production`.